benjaminoakes/www.benjaminoakes.com/_posts/2017-05-27-drm-free-books-on-google-play.md

 date:   2017-05-27
 ---

 Looking for DRM free books on Google Play that you can use on any EPUB eReader, like a Nook or iPad?
 They can be a great deal in combination with a $5 off coupon that Google sometimes offers.
-Unfortunately, Google makes searching for DRM free (or price) difficult.
+Unfortunately, Google makes searching for DRM free (or by price) difficult.

 Here are some options I found while looking for DRM free books.